0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 ## Commentary

-Since the [last review]({% post_url 2019-01-01-2018_Portfolio-Review %}), my recession
+Since the [last review]({% post_url 2019-01-01-2018_Portfolio-Review %}), stock markets
-forecast has not come to pass and shares have been driven higher.
+have been driven higher and my recession was proved to be wrong.
 Given this, my defensive positioning has meant that I have lagged both of my benchmarks.

-Although the performance has been a bit meh, I'm happy to maintain the positioning which is fairly evenly balanced.
-The following details my overall position, including holdings outside the two
+Although the performance has been a bit *meh*, I'm happy to maintain the positioning going forward which is fairly evenly balanced.
+Here's my overall position, including holdings outside the two
 portfolios:

 <img style="border: 0;" src="/img/2020/20200102_Overview3.png" />